-A small restaurant with an open kitchen serving up bistro favorites like Coq au Vin and surprises like Arancini.
-Lunch and Dinner Wed-Sunday.
-No reservations. $ 203 Villa Road (971) 832-8687
+A small restaurant with an open kitchen serving up bistro favorites like Coq au Vin and tasty surprises like Arancini.
+Breakfast and Lunch Thur – Sun, Dinner till 9 Thur-Sat.
+No reservations. $$ 203 Villa Road (971) 832-8687

 Chef Dario is passionate about the cooking he learned from his northern Italian family.
 Lunch Thurs-Mon. à la carte dinner Thurs and Mon.
 Willamette Valley Winemaker dinner Fri, Italian wine dinner Sat.
 Pizza & Gnocchi all day Sunday.
-Reservations required via Open Table or by calling. $ 714 E 1st Street (503) 438-6211
+Reservations (months in advance!) required via Open Table; sometimes same-day reservations available by calling. $$ 714 E 1st Street (503) 438-6211

-The restaurant of the Allison Inn features local cuisine including produce from their own kitchen garden.
+The restaurant of the Allison Inn features modern local cuisine including produce from their own kitchen garden.
 The modern approach to Northwest fare is accompanied by an extensive wine list, including many by the glass.
-Lunch and Dinner Daily until 10.
+Lunch daily 11:30-2, Multi-Course Tasting Menu Dinner daily 5-9.
 Reservations required.
-On Open Table $ 2525 Allison Lane (503) 554-2526
+On Open Table $$$ 2525 Allison Lane (503) 554-2526

 If you’re looking for some light bites, the sandwiches, salads and nachos at the Tavern might hit the spot.
 Their wine list has local options, but they also carry a wide variety of international wines if you need to take a break from Oregon wines (it happens, it’s ok!)
 Fri-Sat 12-10 Sun-Thurs 2-10. $ 408 E 1st Street (503) 554-1704